rveciana/BasemapTutorial/docs/clip.rst

 Getting some data
 -----------------

 The example plots some elevation data, taken from the SRTM.
-After looking for some options, the easiest to work with was this one: http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp
+After looking for some options, the easiest to work with was this one: http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp or download the file directly: http://srtm.csi.cgiar.org/SRT-ZIP/SRTM_V41/SRTM_Data_GeoTiff/srtm_37_04.zip

 The shapefile will be the border of Andorra, taken from Natural Earth